imohamedeldawy/hardware-store-website/README.md

-Since you don't have a license for the project, you can simply omit the License section from the README.
-Here's an updated version:

----

 # Hardware Store Website

 This is a static website for a hardware store, hosted on AWS S3.
 The website showcases a range of hardware products, provides customer reviews, and offers contact information.